 And the best part is it’s completely free!

+If you are spending more than a couple of days in the city with children, this is a must for your Valencia itinerary.
 For a great family day out in Valencia, you can visit the animal park BioParc – a unique African themed zoo designed around the the “zooimmersion” concept, where animals live in open spaces similar to their natural habitat rather than in enclosures.

 Animals that usually live together in the wild are displayed in the same enclosures, as well as groups of different species that coexist in the same habitats.
 There are no visible barriers, making it feel as though you are in the wild along with the animals.